Soum54/Code-Cycle-Hackathon-Round-2/README.md

 # Code Cycle Hackathon
-In first round we had given various tasks to do like deep learning coding , crytography and gained points thus selected for this round 2 Hackathon.
+- In first round we had given various tasks to do like deep learning coding , crytography and gained points thus selected for this round 2 Hackathon.
+- In Second round we had given a problem statement and asked to prepare solution for the same.Thus we had developed a few things within the duration given to us.See below that showed in brief.

 ![WhatsApp Image 2024-11-03 at 13 15 04_342db0ca](https://github.com/user-attachments/assets/f1d61ae9-1c39-4ace-bf4c-785f15c18c5f)
 # Problem Statement